betcode-org/faq/docs/developing-and-testing-strategies.md

     It will also cancel all the orders on the affected markets, which Flumine will detect in the order stream if you have that running (i.e. haven't overriden the default).

+??? question "Why does the get_runner_context function require the runner handicap when it's always zero?"
+    The get_runner_context function needs three parameters to ensure that it returns a unique context: market_id, selection_id and handicap.
+The handicap is not the same as the weight handicap in a horse race or distance handicap in a greyhound race. rather it is the articial handicap added to asian handicap markets (e.g. Man United to win by more than one goal).
+So although it is zero for most market types, for asian handicaps we need to combibe the selection_id and handicap to identify a unique outcome.

+    Simialarly there are other market types for which we can't rely on selection_id and (zero) handicap to uniquely identify the outcome.
+For example, draws in all soccer have the same selection_id, so we need to add the market_id to uniquely identify the specific outcome for which we want the runner context.

 ## Testing Strategies

 ??? question "How do I know if my strategy will be successful?"